 We are not experts at your business.
 We're experts at ours.
 That is why we take the time to ask questions.
 We listen for your answers.
 We draw from you what you need.
 How do you measure success?
 What do you need this web site to do?
 How does your business work?
 Once our questions are answered, we'll build a solution around what you need.
-We will not sell you our highest-profit-margin services without knowing that they'll serve you.

 We use this time to work with you to determine the goals you have for your web site, and to develop a strategy for achieving those goals.
 We would be doing you a disservice if we were pushing on you some templated, “one-size-fits-all” solution.
 We don't do that.
 Ever.
 Each web site presents its own unique challenges, and those need to be addressed from the start, in order to make your web site a tangible tool for your business, and not just something you have out there, taking up space.